-The Village Commercial land use designation addresses parcels not to exceed 20 acres with a Floor Area Ratio (FAR) not to exceed .30 or 30% gross coverage.
-Allows low to medium intensity retail, office or other commercial uses that serve primarily local area patrons, and do not include more intense general commercial characteristics.
+The Village Commercial land use category allows low to medium intensity retail, office or other commercial uses that serve primarily local area patrons and does not include more intense general commercial characteristics.
 Village Commercial is typically located on the periphery of residential neighborhoods and should be confined to the intersections of major arterials and major freeways.
+The map lot coverage will not exceed 30 percent.

-2.3.3 Low Density
+2.3.3 Low Density Residential

-The Low Density provides for the development of up to 5.5 dwelling units per gross acre.
-This density allows for detached, single-family product types including compact lots and zero lot line units, and two story buildings.
+The Low Density Residential category provides for the development of up to six dwelling units per gross acre.
+This category allows for detached, single-family product types, including compact lots and zero lot line units, and two story buildings.

-2.3.4 Single-Family Medium-Low Density
+2.3.4 Medium-Low Density Residential

-The Medium-Low Density provides for the development of 5.6 to 8 dwelling units per gross acre.
-This density allows for higher density detached, single-family product types including but not limited to compact lots and zero lot line, and two story buildings.
+The Medium-Low Density Residential category provides for the development of up to 12 dwelling units per gross acre.
+This land use category allows for higher density detached, single-family product types including, but not limited to, compact lots and zero lot line, and two story buildings.